 “The conflict is smoke and how smoke affects human health and where we want to burn is around communities,” says Martin.
 “Those communities often have smoke-sensitive people with asthma.”

-Air quality regulations often conflict with forest restoration, even though one major wildfire can create far worse air quality than periodic prescribed fires. * (see footnote)
+Air quality regulations often conflict with forest restoration, even though one major wildfire can create far worse air quality than periodic prescribed fires.
+Eleven million metric tons of greenhouse gases were emitted from the Rim Fire, an amount equal to the emissions of 2.3 million vehicles a year.

 Barriers To Mechanical Treatments